 Experience

 You’re the expert in your environment!
-Look at your own history to see how long equipment lasted in the past.
+Look at your own history to see how long equipment has lasted in the past.
 Don’t have an extensive business history?
 Ask your IT team members how long they’ve seen equipment last.

 Keep endpoints patched & secure

-Deploy custom or prebuilt software packages, automate maintenance tasks, and secure your Windows devices — no matter where they are.
+Deploy custom or prebuilt software packages, automate maintenance tasks, and secure your devices — no matter where they are.

-In a perfect world, you’d replace your equipment on a schedule so that you never have to think about whether it’s surpassed its usable life.
 Many businesses replace one-third of their computers yearly, effectively cycling out devices every 3 years.
 Not only can this help you keep your office machines current, but it also prevents that awkward stage when you’re basically keeping a device on life support.

 That said, we know some organizations don’t want to replace equipment proactively.
 We get it.
 Investing in something new is hard when your existing assets seem just fine.
 If you prefer to take a reactive approach to hardware lifecycle management, here are some signs that may indicate it’s time to replace equipment:

-Diminishing asset performance metrics (processing speed, uptime, etc.)
+Diminished asset performance metrics (processing speed, uptime, etc.)

 Regular service issues

-Higher cost to maintain
+Elevated cost to maintain

 If you start to notice these signs, it’s time to chat with whoever makes the budgetary decisions about getting new equipment.
 Maybe bring a cold drink and your best puppy dog eyes.